 For more inspiration, check out the Active Ramsgate website, which has lots of walk suggestions.
 These range from short circular strolls in and around the town to lengthy hikes that form part of the England Coast Path.

 In the heart of the Old Town, you’ll find the Margate Coffee Shed, which has great cakes and a quirky range of trinkets to take home as souvenirs.
-GB Pizza Co is also close by, as is The Bottle Shop (great for beer enthusiasts) and the old-school Lifeboat Ale & Cider House.
-It may now be run by Brewdog but the inside – complete with sawdust on the floor – hasn’t really changed much in years.
-The pub is also a great place to go for hearty comfort food, such as pie and mash.
+GB Pizza Co is also close by, as is the old-school Lifeboat Ale & Cider House, which comes complete with sawdust on the floor.
+The pub is a great place to go for hearty comfort food, such as pie and mash.
 Microbrewery Xylo, right on the seafront, also welcomes dogs and is a great place to enjoy a craft beer or two.

 If the weather is good when you visit, I’d highly recommend seeking out The Bus Café, too.
 Dogs are not allowed inside the red double-decker restaurant, set just off the main beach, but the staff will do everything they can to accommodate you outside.
 Try one of the all-day breakfast hash dishes – you won’t regret it.

 When in Ramsgate, the Royal Harbour Brasserie is a must-visit.
 It may not look much from the outside but this quirky restaurant, at the very end of the Harbour Arm, is amazing.
 There are also some cool bars and cafes tucked away in the Arches that overlook the harbour on Military Road.
-Ship-Shape Cafe allows dogs both inside and out, as does Archive Homestore – which is a great place to soak up the sea views and if you’re in town over a weekend, make sure you sample the legendary £10 Sunday roast.
+Ship-Shape Cafe allows dogs both inside and out, as does Archive Homestore – which is a great place for coffee.

-WHERE SHOULD I STAY?
 Hipsters should head to Margate, where there are a cool range of B&Bs and apartments available to rent.
 We fell in love with Brooklyn Lodge, a New York loft-style apartment just a short walk from the old town and beaches.
 But if you want to pull out all the stops, head to the Sands Hotel Margate.
 This luxurious hotel overlooks the main sands and has a fantastic terrace.

-For a coastal location that’s hard to beat, try The Botany Bay Hotel in Broadstairs.
-You won’t find anywhere closer to the chalk cliffs of Kent and on a breezy day, a stroll along the coastal path will certainly blow the cobwebs away.
+For a coastal location that’s hard to beat, try The Bay Tree Hotel in Broadstairs.
+It’s right on the seafront and on a breezy day, a stroll along the coastal path will certainly blow the cobwebs away.
 Dogs are guaranteed to receive lots of fuss at Broadstairs’ Royal Albion Hotel, which has a fantastic beer garden overlooking Viking Bay.
 And in Ramsgate, pet-friendly favourites include Albion House and The Falstaff Hotel, which is a great place breakfast spot, too.

 High-speed trains from St Pancras International station take around 75 minutes to Ramsgate, 85 minutes to Broadstairs and 90 minutes to Margate.
 There are also frequent rail services from London Victoria that take just under two hours.